chadrem/capistrano-releases/README.md

 # Capistrano::Releases

-Auto scaling AWS EC2 environments need a way to share the Capistrano 'releases' directory and 'current' symlink.
-This gem provides that capability using AWS S3 to store releases.
-Each release is stored as a zip file.
+This gem simplifies working with Auto scaling for AWS EC2](https://aws.amazon.com/autoscaling/) and [Capistrano](http://capistranorb.com).
+It does this by storing your releases in AWS S3.

 ## Requirements